 Collaborative Science and Alignment with Grand Challenges

-This multidisciplinary, multi-institutional program led by ORNL spans seven partner institutions and takes advantage of expertise in environmental subsurface science, climate change science, biological systems science, ecohydrology, hydrology, computational science, and world-class high-performance computing facilities.
-The research proposed for the WaDE SFA will directly contribute to three of five grand scientific challenges—integrated water cycle, biogeochemistry, and model-data integration—developed by the Biological and Environmental Research (BER) Program’s Earth and Environmental Systems Sciences Division.
+This multidisciplinary, multi-institutional project led by ORNL spans 6 partner institutions and takes advantage of expertise in environmental subsurface science, climate change science, biological systems science, ecohydrology, hydrology, computational science, and world-class high-performance computing facilities.
+The research directly contributes to 3 of 5 scientific grand challenge topics developed by BER’s Earth and Environmental Systems Sciences Division: integrated water cycle, biogeochemistry, and model-data integration.